Ancient Ferrous Metallurgy Sites of Burkina Faso

 Ancient Ferrous Metallurgy Sites of Burkina Faso: A Testament to Pre-Industrial Iron Production

-The Ancient Ferrous Metallurgy Sites of Burkina Faso, inscribed as a UNESCO World Heritage Site in 2019, offer a unique glimpse into pre-industrial African iron production.
-Comprising five distinct locations across the Nord and Centre-Nord regions of the country, these sites provide valuable insights into the development of ironworking techniques over a period spanning more than two millennia.
+The Ancient Ferrous Metallurgy Sites of Burkina Faso, inscribed as a World Heritage Site by UNESCO in 2019, offer a unique glimpse into pre-industrial African iron production.
+Comprising five distinct locations distributed across several regions of the country—notably the Nord, Centre-Nord, and Boucle du Mouhoun regions—these sites provide valuable insights into the development of ironworking techniques over a period spanning more than two millennia.

 UNESCO Description of the World Heritage Site